OCHyams/dexter/Commands.md

                         [,**on_line])

     Args:
-    expr: str           C++ expression to evaluate.
+        expr (str): C++ expression to evaluate.

     Arg list:
-    values: str         At least one expected value.
+        values (str): At least one expected value.
 NOTE: string type.

     Keyword args:
-    from_line: int      Evaluate the expression from this line.
-Defaults to 1.
-    to_line: int        Evaluate the expression to this line.
+        from_line (int): Evaluate the expression from this line.
+Defaults to 1. to_line (int): Evaluate the expression to this line.
 Defaults to end of source.
-    on_line: int        Only evaluate the expression on this line.
-                        If provided this overrides from_line and to_line.
+        on_line (int): Only evaluate the expression on this line.
+If provided, this overrides from_line and to_line.

 ### Description
 Expect the C++ expression `expr` to evaluate to the list of `values`